Blendify/blender-manual/blender_docs/manual/modeling/surfaces/editing/control_points.rst

 In Fig. :ref:`fig-surface-edit-select-point` and :ref:`fig-surface-edit-select-row`,
-a border row of control points were highlighted by selecting a single control point, and then using the handy row select tool :kbd:`Shift-R` to select the rest of the control points.
+a border row of control points were highlighted by selecting a single control point, and then using :ref:`bpy.ops.curve.select_row` to select the rest of the control points.

 .. list-table::